securefederatedai/openfl/docs/supported_aggregation_algorithms.rst

 Requires PyTorch >= 1.9.0.
 Other frameworks are not supported yet.

 Use :py:class:`openfl.utilities.fedcurv.torch.FedCurv` to override train function using :code:`.get_penalty()`, :code:`.on_train_begin()`, and :code:`.on_train_end()` methods.
-In addition, you should override default :code:`AggregationFunction` of the train task with :class:`openfl.component.aggregation_functions.FedCurvWeightedAverage`.
+In addition, you should override default :code:`AggregationFunction` of the train task with :class:`openfl.interface.aggregation_functions.FedCurvWeightedAverage`.
 See :code:`PyTorch_Histology_FedCurv` tutorial in :code:`openfl-tutorials/interactive_api` directory for more details.